Lasso of Truth (album): Standard edition

-Deluxe edition singles
+Deluxe edition

 "Somori" was released on 9 August 2013 as the lead single off the deluxe edition and the sixth single overall.
 It features vocals from Remy Kayz and production from Philkeyz.
 It is a mix of Yoruba and pidgin English and a blend of afro-pop and dancehall.
 The second single off the deluxe edition and the seventh single overall is "Finally", which was released on 11 February 2014 alongside the fifth single overall "You Must Love Me" and "Serious Love Nwantinti (Remix)".
 It was produced by E Kelly.

 Critical reception

 The album received generally positive reception from critics.
-Harry Itie of OkayAfrica praised Omawumi's Lasso of Truth for showcasing her vocal strength and storytelling ability and its versatile and relatable subjects, highlighting her exploration of genres such as jazz, reggae, and afro-pop.
-Itie concluded "[Omawumi] has created a work that is not only relatable but also entertaining to anyone who is a lover of good music".
-Ayomide Tayo of The NET described Lasso of Truth as a well-crafted album that combines humor, relatable themes, and her command of Pidgin English to create a standout album.
-He praised her ability to blend diverse genres like Afrobeat, reggae, and EDM while delivering messages about resilience, love, and social issues.
-With a 4/5 rating, he concluded that the album "is a well-thought-out album... making Omawumi a hero in my book, a wonder woman, and that is the truth".
-Wilfred Okiche of YNaija described the album as a solid album that maintains the afro-pop stylings of her debut but lacks a sense of exploration, feeling like "more rehash than a sequel."
-While he praised tracks like "What a Bang Bang" featuring 2Baba and her seamless collaboration with Flavour on "Bottom Belle", he found the Wizkid duet "Warn Yourself" unimpressive.
-He concluded that the album was better than the rest of the albums released in 2013.
+In a review for OkayAfrica, Harry Itie said that Omawumi "created a work that is not only relatable but also entertaining to anyone who is a lover of good music."
+Ayomide Tayo of The NET rated the album a 4/5, praising its humor, use of Pidgin English, and genre mix, calling it "a well-thought-out album" that made Omawumi "a hero in my book."
+Wilfred Okiche of YNaija deemed the album reminiscent of her debut, although it felt "more rehash than a sequel."
+He praised "What a Bang Bang" featuring 2Baba and "Bottom Belle" featuring Flavour, but he found "Warn Yourself" featuring Wizkid unimpressive; he then concluded that the album was better than the rest of the albums released in 2013.